-Average Income Test: To meet the Average Income Test, the average of the imputed income limitations designated by the applicant for a minimum of 40 percent of the residential units must be both rent restricted and occupied by individuals whose income does not exceed 60 percent MTSP limits, adjusted for family size.
+3. Average Income Test: To meet the Average Income Test, a minimum of 40 percent of the residential units must be both rent restricted and occupied by individuals whose imputed income average at initial occupancy is at or below 60 percent MTSP limits, adjusted for family size.
+The set-aside allows projects to restrict a percentage of units at higher rent and income levels by agreeing to restrict a percentage of its units at lower rent and income levels.